 The Office of Safety & Security will accepts online applications starting April 22, 2015.
 There are limited parking spaces available on campus.
-Parking space availability is not guaranteed and therefore is first come first serve basis.
-Applications will be closed as of August 1, 2015.
-As of July 31, 2015, we have extended the parking application process until August 7th.
+Parking space availability is not guaranteed and therefore is on a first come first serve basis.
+Applications will be closed as of August 1, 2015 or when we have reached capacity.

 PLEASE NOTE: Application can be done from any computer and no longer requires the use of an on-campus computer.